-To check if your country of origin requires applying for a Schengen Visa, review the list provided by European Commission Department of Migration and Home Affairs on their official website.
+To check if your country of origin requires applying for a Schengen Visa, review the list provided by European Commission Department of Migration and Home Affairs on their.

 Although visiting Andorra is a straightforward process and you won’t need loads of paperwork to enter the country, you might want to review the details on visa policies that I’ve compiled below.

 Do I Need a Schengen Visa for Traveling to Andorra?

 If you’re visiting Andorra and you’re a resident of any of the following countries you’re exempt from filing additional paperwork for short stays in Andorra:

 - Any nation part of the Schengen Area

 - Countries that are a member of the European Union or the European Economic Community

 If your country is not on this list, it doesn’t mean you can’t travel to Andorra.
 It just means that technically you’ll need to apply for a multiple entry Schengen Visa to enter and exit Andorra through Spain or France.

 I say technically because most of the time you can drive across the border without any issue.